dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 ## Access to transitive dependencies

 Following sections will describe details of transitive dependencies accessibility for `ProjectReference`, `PackageReference` and `Reference`.
-To summarize the content: Projects requiring access to particular dependency (project, package or assembly) should allways explicitly declare the required dependency (via the appropriate item).
+To summarize the content: Projects requiring access to particular dependency (project, package or assembly) should always explicitly declare the required dependency (via the appropriate item).

 The possibility of the transitive access should however be acknowledged and wherever the strict separation of architectural layers is required - a dedicated metadata (`DisableTransitiveProjectReferences` or `PrivateAssets`) should be used.